DTeruel/Toolnity/Readme.md

    * F12: Shortcut to save all your Scenes opened and Project

   #### Scene Selector
-   * Adds small button in the Scene View to open easily any scene on your project.
+   * Adds small button in the Scene View to open easily any scene on your project

 ![](Screenshots/SceneSelector.png?raw=true)

   #### Hierarchy Colorizer
    * Add color to any game object in the Hierarchy View

 ![](Screenshots/HierarchyColorizer.png?raw=true)

   #### Hierarchy Object Active
    * Enable and Disable objects easily direct from the Hierarchy View

 ![](Screenshots/HierarchyObjectActive.png?raw=true)

   #### Camera Shorcuts